ArthurChau79/auto-screenshot-ocr/README.md

 1. Create a Google Cloud project
 2. Enable the Cloud Vision API
 3. Create API credentials
-4. Set up billing (Each user gets 1000 free units per month for text detection)
+4. Set up billing (Each user gets 1000 free units per month for text detection(May,2025))

 ## How it works?